The day is January 01, 2015. The time is 8:26pm. Place? My bed, wearing a red polo shirt, inside-out.

 Let tomorrow come in earnest.

 Meeting started by 12pm.
 Dough, Isaac and I were the attendants.
 Venue was Dough’s.
 Agenda?
-Generating contents & theme for the next Forensic Science Conference.
-After consultations, the contents were drafted.
-Other aspects were also discussed- finance, publicity, boys talks.
+Generating content for the next Forensic Science Conference.
+After consultations and discussions, the proposed theme and topics were drafted.
+Other aspects were also discussed- finance, publicity, welfare ish and boys talks.
 Finally finished around 6pm.
 It’s been a well spent day.
+Now we have a framework to work with.
+Wasn’t easy choosing from a plethora of topics, considering how multifaceted Forensics is.

-Mission Impossible: Rogue Nation shows tomorrow.
+Mission Impossible: Rogue Nation premieres tomorrow.
 Expectant is an understatement.
 Mans has to get to the cinema early.
 Because, blockbuster.

 Decided to go see Mission Impossible: Rogue Nation during the 3:46pm viewing time.
 Because Jumat.
 Got to Jumat and this okada man didn’t have balance.
 What’s this nonsense na?!
 Dude delayed me for about 10mins.
 Got home, picked my phone and headed for Ventura around 3:15pm.